Want to hear something that’ll make you feel old?

 With advanced pop-up targeting, they’ll actually bring your visitors deals and offers they want, rather than just spammy calls to action to get people to join your list.

-Finally, the way the website interacts with pop-ups is becoming easier in 2017.
+Finally, the way the website interacts with pop-ups is becoming easier.

 With more customization like drag and drop, your pop-ups won’t have to adhere to whatever template your email app provider decided to give you.